Double Dare (franchise): 1986–1989

 By November 1987, Fox announced they had partnered with Viacom to purchase the distribution rights for new episodes of the program in syndication.
 New episodes of Double Dare aired on independent stations and Fox affiliates beginning on February 22, 1988.
 There were 130 first-run syndication episodes in 1988.

 A 13-episode Saturday night edition titled Family Double Dare aired on Fox from April 3 to July 23, 1988.
 Teams on this version consisted of four family members, most often a mother, father, and two children.
 The budget was increased, and the prize total featured during the obstacle course was larger than that featured on the Nickelodeon series.
 A further 13 episodes of Family Double Dare were then ordered, but Fox canceled the series shortly before production was to begin because of "creative differences."

 On January 5, 1989, production began on a new version of Super Sloppy Double Dare from Philadelphia at WHYY-TV, continuing in syndication.
 The series premiered on January 22, 1989.
 The second half of the series was produced at Universal Studios in Orlando, Florida, with production beginning in April 1989.
-For the second half, 40 episodes were taped.
+55 episodes were taped for the first half, and for the second half, 40 were taped, for a total of 95.
 This version of the show recorded in larger studios with a larger set allowed for a lower level devoted to physical challenges and obstacles with a bigger size and, typically, bigger messes.
 Many episodes in this part of the series featured unique and offbeat themes that questions, challenges, and sometimes wardrobe would be patterned after.
 Themes included a Salute to Baseball, Backwards Day, Stupid Hat Day, a Salute to Breakfast, and two Super-Slop-a-Mania episodes featuring wrestlers and personalities from the World Wrestling Federation.
 Another special episode saw Summers and Harvey each team with a contestant to compete against each other, with Jim J. Bullock taking over hosting duties.
 By the end of Super Sloppy Double Dare, the program was syndicated to 154 stations.
 The series left syndication on September 8, 1989.